paigeegorry/last-airbender-api/README.md

 Standard [MIT](/LICENSE.md)

 ## Acknowledgements
-Thank you to [Kate Dameron](https://github.com/Katedam) for their help with talking me through structuring this mess of data!
+Thank you to [Kate Dameron](https://github.com/Katedam) for helping me structure all of this monstrous data (497 characters!!!!!).